2023 Most Popular Mechanical Engineering Bachelor's Degree Schools in Texas

 While working on their Bachelor's Degree, ME majors at UTSA accumulate an average of around $25,993 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $129.

-The University of Texas at Arlington did quite well in this year’s ranking of the most popular places for mechanical engineering students to get a bachelor’s degree.
-It came in at #8 on the list.
-Located in the large city of Arlington, UT Arlington is a public college with a very large student population.
+The University of Texas at Arlington landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree mechanical engineering programs.
+Located in the city of Arlington, UT Arlington is a public college with a very large student population.

 About 10% of the students majoring in ME at the school are women while 90% are male.